-Twitter search is a great way to quickly see a snapshot of how happy (or un-happy) your customers are.
+Twitter search is a great way to quickly get a snapshot of how your customers feel about your business.

-These types of searches will help you stumble upon some great feedback and ideas too.
-For example, a Tweet where a customer expresses frustration could spark discussion around how you could improve your product or service.
+These types of searches will help you stumble upon some great feedback and ideas, too.
+For example, a tweet in which a customer expresses frustration could spark discussion about improving your product or service.

-To include sentiment filters in your search, tick the relevant box over on the Advanced Search page or simply add a happy or un-happy emoticon to the end of your search term, e.g. “buffer :( ” or “buffer :)”.
+To include sentiment filters in your search, add a happy or unhappy emoticon to the end of your search term, e.g., “@AppleSupport :( ” or “@AppleSupport :)”.

 15. Search your competitor’s tweets

 This is a great tip we picked up from Tim Baran.
 Using Advanced Search, you can filter through tweets from any account and for selected keywords.
 To do this, simply use the “All of these words” and “From these accounts” fields.

 When we searched for the word “transparency” from the @buffer Twitter account, we found all the tweets from our Twitter account that mention “transparency.”

 As a shortcut, you could search transparency (from:buffer) in the search bar.

 Twitter Advanced Search gives you the same information you get when you monitor sentiment about your own brand.
 It empowers you to keep tabs on how customers are talking about your competitors, too.

 For example, to find out how your competitor’s customers feel about a specific topic, you could combine the search queries: “@brand :( ”.